xylocone/charxtz/README.md

 CharXTZ (pronounced "Char-X-T-Zee", in rhyme with "Charity") is a decentralized app built on top of the Tezos blockchain.
 It serves as an accumulator of funds.

+> _Note:_ Currently, the frontend works fine only locally.
+The build fails, because TaquitoJS seems to be using CommonJS `require` modular system, which `vite` does not recognise.
+I have tried polyfilling `require`, but not with any success.
+So, for the time being, consider running the frontend locally by cloning the repo, installing dependencies with `npm install` and starting a local server using `npm run dev`.
+Hopefully, I'll be able to resolve this issue by polyfilling `require` some other way or migrating the whole project to `create-react-app` instead of `vite` (`vite` uses `rollup` for bundling, while `create-react-app` uses `webpack`).

+> Do note that although the frontend requires local server for now, that does not mean that it is not fetching data from the Smart Contract.
+The above note is only in the context of the frontend.
+Data is still fetched and stored into the Smart Contract, which can be explored using the link given a little below.

 ---

 ## Overview